rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 ***Looking Onward***

 Although our Jetson Xaviers have been tested successfully with other implementations of Lisp for symbolic programming, including eMACS Lisp, Armed Bear Common Lisp (ABCL), and others using JVMs for execution like Kotlin, we have settled on Clojure.
-This provides the best migration pathway for our previously published symbolic modeling experiment environment running the Lisp-like CLIPS production rules.
+This provides the best migration pathway for the simplified framework of our previously published symbolic modeling experiment environment running the updated Lisp-like CLIPS production rules.

 We are also currently reviewing [Neuro-Symbolic Artificial Intelligence: The State of the Art,](https://ebooks.iospress.nl/ISBN/978-1-64368-245-7) from IOS Press.
-This has provided historical research backgrounds and insights on evolving newer methods for integrating symbolic reasoning methods with current deep neural networks and machine learning systems.
+This has provided historical research backgrounds and important insights on evolving newer methods for integrating symbolic reasoning methods with current GPU-based deep neural networks and machine learning systems in edge applications.

 ....